This post contains affiliate links. Please read my disclosure policy to learn more.

 Freezing Method #4

-The best way to freeze hamburger buns to retain the best quality is to flash freeze your buns for a couple of hours then vacuum seal and toss into the freezer.
+The best way to freeze hamburger buns to retain the best quality is to flash freeze your buns for a couple of hours then vacuum seal and toss them into the freezer.

 You can flash freeze your homemade or store-bought buns by placing them onto a baking sheet covered with plastic wrap or flash freeze in freezer-safe containers.